Mission

 Issues

-Under the broad umbrella of platform regulation, KGI has two workstreams: platform design and public data access.
+Under the broad umbrella of platform governance, KGI has two workstreams: platform design and public data access.

 Platform Design